x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 > MDR (Memeory Data Register)

 * Reflect the length of each storage unit.
-* The length of MDR equals to the length of each storage unit.
+* The length of MDR equals to the length of each storage unit in the main memory.

 > Total capacity